-Lift capacity of 4,000 lb.
+Lift capacity of 4,000 pounds.
 Easy level deployment through its single-axis level.
 Has 3 LED lights for night or low-light use.
 Corrosion-resistant surface.
 Quieter than expected.
-22" total travel.
+22 inches total travel.
 Features an emergency manual override.

 Reports that this option arrives damaged.
 Some buyers felt that this jack operated very slowly.

-Bolt-on jack that has a 1,000 lb. weight capacity.
-Features a poly-hard wheel and 3/8" swivel pull pin.
-Stands 13" retracted, 23" extended (10" total travel distance).
+Bolt-on jack that has a 1,000-pound weight capacity.
+Features a poly-hard wheel and 3/8-inch swivel pull pin.
+Stands 13 inches retracted, 23 inches extended (10 inches total travel distance).
 Easy installation.
 Inexpensive.
 Smooth action.

 Corrosion-resistant zinc finish is on the thin side.
 No brake on the wheel.
 Some buyers report that the gears seize up within a few months.

 Electric push-button control.
-3,500 lb. capacity.
-30 A, 18" stroke.
+3,500-pound capacity.
+30 amp, 18-inch stroke.
 Has 4 LED lights for low-light operation.
 Strong textured casing resists chipping.
 Comes with mounting hardware and a manual crank.
 Low noise.
 Easy installation.
-Retracted height: 10.75"; extended height: 28.75".
+Retracted height: 10.75 inches; extended height: 28.75 inches.
 Runs smoothly.

 Operation is a bit on the slow side.
 Instructions are minimal.
 Some reports of this option failing within a few months.

-1,200 lb. capacity.
+1,200-pound capacity.
 Corrosion-resistant plating.
 Comes with mounting hardware and grease fittings.
-Travels from 12.7" retracted to 22.7" extended.
+Travels from 12.7 inches retracted to 22.7 inches extended.
 Assembles and installs in minutes.
 Decent price.

 Some buyers say that this jack failed or seized up within a year.
 Grease fittings break easily.
 Jack overall doesn't seem as sturdy as other options.

 Electric jack with a crank manual override.
-3,650 lb. total capacity.
+3,650-pound total capacity.
 Comes in black or white.
-Gears are constructed from hardened steel, while the motor is water resistant.
+Gears are constructed from hardened steel, while the motor is water-resistant.
 Has a built-in level and an LED light.
 Sturdy.

 Mounting hardware is not included.
 Some reports of problems with the wiring that include poor instructions, missing parts, and an unattached ground wire.